-After moving into a new house, immediately walk your dog around the neighborhood so that he/she becomes familiar with the new area.
-Establish boundaries in the yard for your dog to roam, and help him/her become accustomed to the new environment by maintaining a regular feeding and walking schedule.
+After moving into a new house, immediately walk your dog around the neighborhood so that they become familiar with the new area.
+Establish boundaries in the yard for your dog to roam, and help them become accustomed to the new environment by maintaining a regular feeding, walking and sleep schedule.

 Take Things Slow with Cats

 Try not to expose your cat to your new living arrangements all at once.
-It’s a good idea to limit the number of rooms the cat is allowed in and gradually let him/her explore.
-Surround the cat with familiar items during the move to reduce emotional stress, and once you’re in your new home, don’t let your cat outside until he/she is familiar with the new living environment to reduce the risk of running away.
+It’s a good idea to limit the number of rooms the cat has access to at the beginning and gradually let them explore independently.
+Also, surround the cat with familiar items and snacks during the move to reduce emotional stress.
+Finally, once in your new home, don’t let your cat outside until they’re familiar with the new living environment to reduce the risk of a “Jellicle jailbreak.”

-If you're moving your pet by car, start making a list of items you'll need for a pet travel kit, including a carrier, collapsible dishes, favorite toys, water, food and treats.
-If your pet isn't used to car travel, start practicing with short trips around the neighborhood.
-If necessary, ask your vet about tranquilizers to relax the animal.
-And when traveling with a pet, it’s a good idea to have a “clean-up kit” in the car is also a good idea for regular accidents and/or motion sickness situations.
-Don’t forget to take a few exercise, water and bathroom breaks, and remember, you won’t be able to stop for leisurely meals if you have an animal in the car.
+If you’re moving your pet by car, start making a list of items you’ll need for a pet travel kit, including a carrier, collapsible dishes, favorite toys, water, food and treats.
+If your pet doesn’t typically travel by car, start practicing with short trips around the neighborhood.
+Ask your vet about medications that might help relax the animal.
+Having a “clean-up kit” in the car is also a good idea for regular accidents and/or motion sickness situations.
+Stopping for leisurely meals is much harder with pets, so plan your drive-throughs, leg-stretches and potty breaks in advance.

-Because you’re in a “new” home, often with new décor and furniture, you may be tempted to replace your pet’s old favorites, too.
-But it’s better to use your pet’s familiar food and water dishes, bed, blanket and toys to make him/her feel “at home.”
+Because you’re in a “new” home, often with new décor and furniture, you may also want to replace your pet’s old favorites.
+But it’s better to use your pet’s familiar food and water dishes, bed, blanket and toys to make them feel more at home.
 Try to keep things in the same locations as they were in your previous residence, as well, to make the move easier on your pet.